 This page provides resources to help you create and caption your own videos; locate campus resources to caption public videos; and search for videos that already have captions.

-Download a PDF version of the content on this page: Video Creation and Captioning at Cal Poly [PDF]
+- Download a PDF version of this page: Video Creation and Captioning at Cal Poly [PDF]

 Videos with Captions Improve Learning for All Students

 National Research Study: Student Uses and Perceptions of Closed Captions & Transcripts (Oregon State University, 2016)

 PDF version for download: National Research Study: Student Uses and Perceptions of Closed Captions & Transcripts

 Cal Poly IT services and CTLT provide software, resources and workshops to help you create and caption your own videos at no cost.

 Camtasia Tutorials: Includes detailed video tutorials to help you create, edit, caption and host your own videos.